 by Dr. Alberto Villoldo: Soul contracts are agreements that we enter into in order to survive a crisis…

 allowing us to cope with painful situations for which there are no apparent solutions.
 They’re the products of the “monkey brain,” which is willing to compromise everything for a sense of safety.
-Soul contracts may take the form of promises we make to ourselves (“From that day on, I decided to make a lot of money so that everyone would respect me”) or to others (“I’ll always do everything perfectly so that Daddy will love me”).
+Soul contracts may take the form of promises we make to ourselves (“make a lot of money so that everyone will respect me”) or to our parents (“do everything perfectly so that Daddy will love me”).
 Regardless of whom we make them with, they keep us repeating the hurts that we discovered in the Chamber of Wounds.

 More often than not, these pledges are made silently and honored without discussion—or even consciousness—for many, many years.
-And although they may have worked well at the time to create a sense of security in a world we deemed unsafe, they go on to become the source of limiting beliefs about abundance, intimacy, love, and success.
-In other words, a single soul contract can spawn dozens of limiting beliefs.
+And although they may have worked well at the time of our wounding to create a sense of security in a world we deemed unsafe, they go on to become the source of our limiting beliefs about abundance, intimacy, love, and success.
+In other words, a single soul contract will spawn dozens of limiting beliefs.

-Although it’s often difficult to see the effects of our own soul agreements, we can readily see the effects of such contracts in those around us.
-The unhappy, driven young man dominated by a father who pushes him to excel in sports, or the awkward young actress with the controlling stage mother who wants her daughter to be a star, are both living out a promise to please a parent at the expense of his own calling.
+Although it’s often difficult to see the effects of our own soul agreements, we can readily see them in those around us—the unhappy, driven young man dominated by his father who pushes him to excel in sports, or the awkward young actress with the controlling stage mother who wants her daughter to be a star, are both living out a promise to please a parent at the expense of their own calling.

-When we change our soul contracts, many aspects of our life will change as well.
-In more ways than we might anticipate, rewriting our soul contracts is a powerful, life-changing experience—so we must let our children, spouses, bosses, and friends know who we’re becoming and how they can relate to and support this new, emerging person.
+When we change our soul contracts, many other aspects of our life will change as well, so we must let our children, spouses, bosses, and friends know who we’re becoming and how they can relate to and support this new, emerging person.